Triple Tower Tuesdays Return this Summer

 Free admission to view Lake Erie from three local towers

-The Bicentennial Tower located at the North End of State Street on Dobbins Landing opened in 1996 to commemorate the 200th anniversary of the founding of the City of Erie.
-Standing an impressive 187' overlooking Presque Isle Bay, visitors can take an elevator to the highest observation tower at 138' and catch a glimpse of Presque Isle Bay, Lake Erie, the City of Erie, surrounding areas and on a clear day, see all the way to Long Point, Canada.
+The Bicentennial Tower, located at the north end of State Street on Dobbins Landing, originally opened in 1996 to commemorate the 200th anniversary of the founding of the City of Erie.
+Standing at 187', with an observation deck at 138', visitors can enjoy an exciting perspective of Presque Isle Bay, Erie's Bayfront, and Downtown Erie from the city's highest observation tower.
+Also check out the gift shop and concession stand located at the base of the tower.
 The Bicentennial Tower is owned and operated by the Erie Western PA Port Authority.

 On-site parking available